kubeshop/botkube-docs/docs/architecture/index.md

 Source is a binary that implements the [source](https://github.com/kubeshop/botkube/blob/main/proto/source.proto) Protocol Buffers contract.
 Source starts asynchronous streaming of domain-specific events.
 For example, streaming Kubernetes events.

-The `kubernetes` is a built-in Botkube source.
-It will be extracted in the future Botkube releases.

 ### Bot

 Bot represents a bidirectional communication platform.
 Each bot is responsible for authenticating, managing connections, and providing an interface for receiving and sending messages for a given platform like Slack, Discord, etc. Connection is mostly done via WebSocket.